 This book, Call of the Wild, Johnson talks a lot about the nervous system response (which runs amok in today’s hustle world) and how we can utilize it to tap into our innate wisdom and reconnect with our wild, animal selves.

-This is a must-read wild woman book for everyone out there — wild woman or not!
+This is a must-read wild woman book for everyone out there!

 The kind of awareness you develop by reading this book is expansive and powerful.
 So many women have changed their lives through this book and it has stellar reviews.